dyeramosu/AC215_snapnutrition/app/README.md

 * api-service
 * frontend-react

-### Ensure you have all your container build and works locally
+### Ensure you have all your container built and works locally
 #### api-service
 * Go to `http://localhost:9000/docs` and make sure you can see the API Docs
 #### frontend-react